evildmp/conference-handbook/handbook/timeline.rst

 Think about:

-* :ref:`keynote talk <keynote_talks>` slots (how many, potential speakers, how long)
+* keynote talk slots (how many, potential speakers, how long)
 * timetables
 * length of available talk slots
 * tracks
 * workshops
 * sprints

-Your :doc:`programme of talks </talks/programme-of-talks>` is a going to be at the heart of all this.
+Your programme of talks is a going to be at the heart of all this.
 Most other things are flexible and to some extent movable; the talks programme is much less so.

 Six months